Lipedema Reduction Surgery treatment - Montreal, Laval, Westmount, Ottawa, Toronto, Calgary, Halifax

 The procedure

-The aim of liposuction for lipoedema is to reduce limb bulk, reduce pain, and to improve mobility and functioning.
-Liposuction for chronic lipoedema can be done under general or local anaesthesia.
+The aim of liposuction for lipedema is to reduce limb bulk, reduce significant discomfort, and to improve mobility and functioning.
+Liposuction for chronic lipedema can be done under general or local anaesthesia.
 Several small incisions are made in the limb.

 The procedure can take 1 to 4 hours depending on the size of the treatment area.
 Immediately after liposuction, a compression bandage is applied to the limb to control any bleeding and to prevent postoperative oedema.
 Antibiotics are typically prescribed as prophylaxis after the operation.
 When the wounds are healed after the procedure, a custom-made compression garment is worn.
 This garment is typically revised and refitted multiple times during the first year until the oedema volume has been reduced as much as possible.